ValveSoftware/GameNetworkingSockets/README_P2P.md

 ### WebRTC ICE implementation

-We use google's WebRTC code to implement the ICE protocol.
-We have a thin (interface layer)[src/external/steamwebrtc/ice_session.h] that isolates this code from SteamNetworkingSockets, because WebRTC has a relatively complicated build system.
-(We compile this into a seperate .dll, steamwebrtc, but that isn'tnecessary.)
+We use [google's WebRTC code](https://webrtc.googlesource.com/src/) to implement the ICE protocol.
+We have a thin [interface layer](src/external/steamwebrtc/ice_session.h) that isolates this code from SteamNetworkingSockets, because WebRTC has a relatively complicated build system.
+(We compile this into a seperate .dll, which we call steamwebrtc, but that isn't the only way it could be done.)

 OK, so the bad news is that getting compling might be just a bit of work.
 We grabbed a snapshot of the WebRTC code at some point in the past (around 2018).
-Although we have not made any changes to it, we don't know exactly what snapshot we grabbed, so we can't tell you xactly what snapshot to grab.
-Anyway, you will probably want to update to the latest code.
+Although we have not made any changes to it, we don't know exactly what snapshot we grabbed.
+But you will probbaly want to update to more recent snapshot, anyway.

 We'd like to fix this situation, and get synced up so that we are compiling against a known release of webrtc.
 If you are interested in P2P and want to